Keith Underwood Flute Classes

 This session focused on how articulation leads to better sound, including working on famous tongued passages and with examples that influenced Underwood's approach.

 As an additional bonus to signing up for all of the above, course enrollees will also receive access to recordings of Keith Underwood's Master Class at the Bloomingdale School of Music which was also recorded in front of a live in-person and online audience, in October 2016.

 Produced with invaluable help from

 The past classes are available to stream for $40 each.
 Choose the specific topic, above, or enroll for all 12 of these classes at once for a series rate.
 Enrolled students receive lifetime access to the class recordings.

-View the classes immediately upon enrollment and registration, with the exception of the class happening November 15, 2017 which will be available to view live and as a recording within 48 hours of the live class.
+View the classes immediately upon enrollment and registration, with the exception of any upcoming classes, which will be available to view live and as a recording within 48 hours of the live class.